PDAL/PDAL/doc/stages/filters.covariancefeatures.rst

 ===============================================================================

 This filter implements various local feature descriptors introduced that are based on the covariance matrix of a point's neighborhood.
-The suer can pick a set of feature descriptors by setting the ``feature_set`` option.
+The user can pick a set of feature descriptors by setting the ``feature_set`` option.
 Currently, the only supported feature is the dimensionality_ set of feature descriptors introduced below.